r-zaheer/Pollution_by_GDPs/README.md

 Pollution has a downword trending in developed nations.
 Developing nations mostly shows increasing pollution trends.
 Nepal has an intersting trend
-Maybe it's being penalized becuase it's sandwiched between the two highly pollution countries India and China.
+Maybe it's being penalized becuase it's sandwiched between the two highly polluted countries India and China.
-More Analysis needed to validate.
+More Analysis is needed to validate.